SK-SCMLab/Descriptive-Inferential-analysis-for-Manufacturing-operations-using-Excel/README.md

 1. *Situation: The manufacturing plant operates 65 resources (machines) to produce steel.
 The Production Planning Manager want to perform analysis to find out the factors that are affecting the output strength of the steel*

    **Inference**: *Multi-variate analysis* || From the excel analysis, there exists:
-                   1. Weak negative correlation between pressure and thickness
+                   1. No correlation between pressure and thickness
                    2. Weak negative correlation between temperature and thickness
                    3. Weak positive correlation between speed and thickness